i-am-lukas/movies-reservation-app/backend/README.md

 returns a list of movies available in our app.

 GET /movies/:id
+returns details of the movie

+GET /seats
-returns a list of displays single movie
+returns session of the movie

 GET /seats/:id
-returns state of each seat
+returns session and a state of each seat

 PUT /seats/:id
-{isOccupied: [false, false, false, ............, true, false]};
+{reservation: [000, 001, ......, 150]};
 updates state of seats